tenforce/docker-virtuoso/README.md

 ### Automatically
 By default, any data that is put in the `toLoad` directory in the Virtuoso database folder (`/my/path/to/the/virtuoso/db/toLoad`) is automatically loaded into Virtuoso on the first startup of the Docker container.
 The default graph is set by the DEFAULT_GRAPH environment variable, which defaults to `http://localhost:8890/DAV`.

+## Contributing

+Contributions to this repository are welcome, please create a pull request on the master branch.

+New features will be tested on tenforce/virtuoso:latest first.
+Once the image is verified, version branches will be rebased on master.